-1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

-This is a non-project action that covers the entire city and does not include sitespecific development.
-In general, Black Diamond receives noise from sources that include SR-169, arterial streets, and noise associated with the residential, commercial, and other uses within the City.

-2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-Future development and associated activity will be subject to applicable noise standards outlined in the BDMC.
-New school facilities could generate additional noise and increased traffic, which will be evaluated with a project development application and environmental review at that time.
+- 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+In general, Black Diamond receives noise from sources that include SR-169, arterial streets, and noise associated with the residential, commercial and other uses within the City. - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+Indicate what hours noise would come from the site. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Future park and recreational facility development and associated activity will be subject to applicable noise standards in the BDMC.

-3) Proposed measures to reduce or control noise impacts, if any:
+Proposed measures to reduce or control noise impacts, if any:

-This is a non-project action that covers the entire city and does not include sitespecific development.
-Future projects in Black Diamond must conform to State and local regulations for environmental noise.
+N/A - This is a non-project action that covers the entire city and does not include site-specific development.
+Future park development and related capital facilities projects in Black Diamond must conform to State and local regulations for environmental noise.
 New buildings must conform to building and energy code requirements which help to attenuate noise for building occupants.